How to train a dog - Introduction

 Patience and understanding

 The café is now one of my favorite places and the waitress is now one of my favorite humans.
-Taking me to the cafe would’ve been easy for my human mom just to stop after my first short outing, but she was patient.
-She understood that it took me a while to get used to new things and new places and made sure I had happy time and enjoyed these new experiences.
+Outings to a cafe would’ve been easy for my human mom to stop after my first short outing, but she was patient and took me back.
+She understood that it takes a while to get used to new things and new places and she made sure I had happy time and enjoyed these new experiences.

 Often she’d give me a nice treat because I was not as frightened of something as I used to be.
 She kept me away from busy places like street markets and loud human parties, but she made sure I got to know a lot more about the world.
 This was important in making me feel safe and secure in many different places and with new people and new dogs.